rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-39.md

   and Arithmetic Intermediate Representations (AIR) for use in combination with a STARK proof system.
 - [Bundle Generator](https://github.com/Alcibiades-Capital/mev_bundle_generator).
-  A MEV bundle generator written in Rust.
+  An MEV bundle generator written in Rust.
 - [Plonky2 & more](https://github.com/mir-protocol/plonky2).
   A SNARK implementation based on techniques from PLONK and FRI.
 - [Automerge RS](https://github.com/automerge/automerge-rs).